March 1

 He'd staged the most expensive medieval tournament in Victorian history just thirteen years earlier—rain-soaked knights, 100,000 spectators, and a £40,000 disaster that made him a laughingstock.
 Now Archibald Montgomerie, 13th Earl of Eglinton, was Lord Lieutenant of Ireland, Britain's top man in Dublin during the height of Famine emigration.
 The aristocrat who'd bankrupted himself playing dress-up suddenly controlled police, patronage, and policy in the empire's most volatile territory.
 He lasted barely two years.
 Turns out governing a starving nation required more than knowing which fork to use at a banquet—even if you'd spent a fortune teaching people to joust.

-The psychology professor who championed empirical observation of the mind vanished without a trace during his morning…
+The psychology professor who championed empirical observation of the mind vanished during his morning walk in Berlin …

 Nebraska became a state over a president's veto — twice.